‘He’s home’: Missing 73 years, Medal of Honor recipient’s remains return to Georgia

 That changed in April when the U.S. military revealed lab tests had matched DNA from Wade and her late mother to bones of an unidentified American soldier recovered from Korea in October 1950.
 The remains belonged to Story, a case agent told Wade over the phone.
 After nearly 73 years, he was coming home.

-A Memorial Day burial with military honors was scheduled Monday at the Andersonville National Cemetery.
+A Memorial Day burial with military honors took place Monday at the Andersonville National Cemetery.
 A police escort with flashing lights escorted Story’s casket through the streets of nearby Americus on Wednesday after it arrived in Georgia.
+Then, on Monday, residents lined the streets as the funeral procession drove by, WALB-TV reported.

 “I don’t have to worry about him anymore,” said Wade, who was born four years after her uncle went missing overseas.
 “I’m just glad he’s home.”